 - Medications (narcotic prescriptions, and treatments such as chemotherapy)

-Some common low testosterone symptoms include erectile dysfunction, low sex drive, tiredness, and many others.
+Some common low t symptoms include erectile dysfunction, decreased sex drive, tiredness, and many others.

 - Excessively tired and easy fatigue with exercise